island-lang/island-lang.github.io/README.md

 	otherwise => "Not interesting"
 ```

-Members may individually include their own set of type parameters (this is related to the concept of **generalized algebraic data types**):
+Members may individually include their own set of type parameters (this is related to the notion of a **generalized algebraic data type**):
 ```isl
 variant PairOrTriple
 	Pair<T>: (x: T, y: T)